LitRPG

 Does it get better after the demon realm section?

 Marginally.
-Once Salvos reaches the human world — roughly three-quarters of the way through book one — she finally has other characters to interact with, and the story stops feeling quite so static.
+Once Salvos reaches the human world, roughly three-quarters of the way through book one.
+She finally has other characters to interact with, and the story stops feeling quite so static.
 The V.A.
 Lewis style issues (sparse description, archetypal supporting cast, flat dialogue) don't improve, but the plot at least starts moving.
 It doesn't become good; it becomes less boring.

 Can I skip the grinding section?